The Limits of the Rule of Law in China

 The contributions cover a wide range of topics, from interpreting the rationale for and legacy of Qing practices of collective punishment, confession at trial, and bureaucratic supervision to assessing the political and cultural forces that continue to limit the authority of formal legal institutions in the People's Republic of China.

-Karen Turner is associate professor of history at Holy Cross College, James V. Feinerman is president of the Committee on Scholarly Communication with China, and R. Kent Guy is associate professor of history at the University of Washington.
+Karen Turner is professor and department chair of history at Holy Cross College.
+James V. Feinerman is James M. Morita Professor of Asian Legal Studies at Georgetown University.
+R. Kent Guy is professor emeritus of history at the University of Washington.
 Other contributors are William P. Alford, Alison W. Conner, Jack L. Dull, Tahirah V. Lee, Jonathan K. Ocko, Pitman B. Potter, Claudia Ross, Lester Ross, Yuanyuan Shen, Joanna Waley-Cohen, and Margaret Y. K. Woo.

 Introduction: The Problem of Paradigms